mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 ### `navigation.invalidateAll`

 The function you assign to this property will be called whenever the Story you are rendering calls `invalidateAll`.
-If you don't pass any function to this Storybook will log an action in the actions panel.
+If you don't pass any function to this, Storybook will log an action in the actions panel.

 ```ts